glowbuggie/expo1020/README.md

 - Put up the [Photo Spot](/Signs%20Around%20Venue/Call%20to%20Action/en-US/Call%20to%20action-%20photo%20spot.pdf) signs with the trending hashtags to help visibility of the whole movement

 ### Food
-- Solely because the volunteers also wanted fish balls....
+- Solely because the volunteers also wanted fish balls.... yum.
 - Please make sure you adhere to local food-serving guidelines to avoid being in trouble!